 - Zoo Events – assisting staff with various conservation and community events throughout the year

-We are now accepting applications for Adult Volunteers!
-We will be accepting applications until January 31, 2015.
+We are not currently accepting applications for Adult Volunteers.
+We will be accepting applications again beginning April 1, 2015.

 - All applicants must be at least 18 years old as of the internship start date.